souryacs/COSPEDBTree/README.md

 Upon using this package, users need to cite the following articles:

-1) Sourya Bhattacharyya, and Jayanta Mukherjee, "COSPEDTree: COuplet Supertree by Equivalence Partitioning of taxa set and DAG formation", IEEE/ACM Transactions on Computational Biology and Bioinformatics, pp. 1-1, doi: http://doi.ieeecomputersociety.org/10.1109/TCBB.2014.2366778
+1) Sourya Bhattacharyya, and Jayanta Mukherjee, "COSPEDTree: COuplet Supertree by Equivalence Partitioning of taxa set and DAG formation", IEEE/ACM Transactions on Computational Biology and Bioinformatics, Vol 12, No 3, pp. 590-603.

 2) Sourya Bhattacharyya, and Jayanta Mukhopadhyay, "COuplet Supertree by Equivalence Partitioning of taxa set and DAG formation", Proceedings of the 5th ACM Conference on Bioinformatics, Computational Biology and Health Informatics (ACM-BCB), Newport, California, September 2014, pages 259-268.